plerohellec/user_signup/README.markdown

 rake db:migrate
 ```

+## Configuration
+The application configuration file is at config/initializers/app_config.rb.

+The HOSTNAME config parameter MUST be updated for your environment.
+It's the hostname that will appear in the URL in the confirmation email.

 ## Design considerations
 ### Using sendmail/postfix to send confirmation email
 This application relies on a local Sendmail or Postfix server to deliver emails.